pedasmith/BluetoothDeviceController/BluetoothCodeGeneratordotNetCore/AboutBluetoothCodeGenerator.md

 Template code
 !!```

 Maybe more comments.
-The NAme and the Options are important in the processing; the NAME will be the template name and the vawrious options say how to apply the template.
+The Name and the Options are important in the processing; the NAME will be the template name and the vawrious options say how to apply the template.
 For example, a file template needs to be at the top level and have a FileName=_value_ where the _value_ can include any of the macro values.

 ## SUBNAME
 This template is only used by the upper template